29th Annual Palm Springs ShortFest to Begin Tuesday

 PALM SPRINGS (CNS) – The 29th annual Palm Springs International Short Film Festival, also known as “ShortFest,” will begin Tuesday with several curated programs showcasing nearly 300 films.

-The festival will take place from Tuesday through June 26, with all screenings held at the Camelot Theatres in the Palm Springs Cultural Center, 2300 East Baristo Road.
+The festival will take place until June 26, with all screenings at the Camelot Theatres in the Palm Springs Cultural Center, 2300 East Baristo Road.
 In total, there will be 50 curated programs showcasing 299 films — including 53 World, 10 International, 33 North American and 18 U.S. Premieres.
 More than 6,000 films were submitted to the festival from 129 countries.

 “With such a large, high-quality submission pool, the programming team had to make some difficult decisions but we think these films represent the vibrancy and immense creativity in short films from around the world.”
 ShortFest Director of Programming Sudeep Sharma said in a statement.
 “We can’t wait to host the films and filmmakers at Palm Springs and are honored to be part of their journey.”